 - 5 bay leaves

-- the peel from 3 large oranges or 5 small oranges
+- 3 large oranges sliced

 - Combine all the ingredients in a large pot.
 Stir until the sugar & salt dissolve.
 Bring the mixture to a boil, then turn off the heat & allow to cool.